-So here’s the problem – every one of us the wicked who will perish.
+So now here’s the problem – each one of us is the wicked who will perish.
 There is none righteous no not one.
 All have sinned and fallen short of the glory of God.
 We are all the chaff.

 Psalm 2:12.
 Kiss the Son,

 lest he be angry, and you perish in the way,

 Blessed are all who take refuge in him.